ppy/osu-wiki/wiki/Tournaments/CIC/Open_2026/en.md

 ## Prizes

-The Catch Indonesia Cup Open 2026 offers an initial prize pool of $50 as generously donated by ::{ flag=ID }:: [Intel21](https://osu.ppy.sh/users/1272422) and ::{ flag=SG }:: [Ekseff](https://osu.ppy.sh/users/13966422).
+The Catch Indonesia Cup Open 2026 offers an initial prize pool of $50 as generously donated by ::{ flag=ID }:: ::Intel21::{ user=1272422 } and ::{ flag=SG }:: ::Ekseff::{ user=13966422 }.
 This prize pool are to be increased from community donations through [Ko-Fi](https://ko-fi.com/oci).

 | Placing | Prize(s) |
 | :-: | :-- |